-Note that many organizations prepare orientation packages for new board members, but you will learn a lot by reading some items in advance of joining.
-At the very minimum, you should see any list of board requirements/board member job description and a calendar of meetings and events.
+Many organizations prepare orientation packages for new board members.
+At the very minimum, you should see a list of board requirements or a complete board member job description and a calendar of meetings and events.

-- Strategic Plan — Review it to learn more about the organizational direction and ask about important internal or environmental changes since the
+- A Strategic Plan – Review it to learn more about the organizational direction and ask about important internal or environmental changes since the plan was adopted.

 - Audits or audit letters – Learn more about the organization’s financial condition and any issues raised by the auditors.